 Check out the zippers, too; brand name ones such as YKK will work better and last longer.

 Some tents are designed so that the poles are held in sleeves.
 On others, the tent clips to the pole skeleton.
 The sleeve design makes for a stronger tent, but the clip design is easier to assemble.
-Either way, don’t wait until vacation to put the tent up for the first time.
-Erect it in your yard beforehand, when the weather is dry and calm — and so are you.
+This Coleman 12-Person Double Hub Instant Tent ($169 with free shipping, $81 off list) comes with pre-attached poles and claims to take only 60 seconds to assemble.